The Handmaid's Tale (TV series): Season 4

 On Rotten Tomatoes, the fourth season earned positive reviews from 70% of 46 critics, with an average rating of 7/10.
-The site's critical consensus reads, "Elisabeth Moss is better than ever, but scattershot plotting and an overbearing sense of doom may prove too grim for some viewers to really enjoy The Handmaid's Tale's fourth season."
-According to Metacritic, which collected 18 reviews and calculated an average score of 62, the season received "generally positive reviews".
+The site's critical consensus reads: "Elisabeth Moss is better than ever, but scattershot plotting and an overbearing sense of doom may prove too grim for some viewers to really enjoy The Handmaid's Tale's fourth season."
+According to Metacritic, which collected 18 reviews and calculated an average score of 62, the season received "generally favorable reviews".

 Kristen Baldwin of Entertainment Weekly gave it a "C+" grade and wrote that the series "delivers on some long-delayed promises, but ultimately it's too little, too late."
 Matthew Gilbert of The Boston Globe wrote, "the dystopian drama has exceeded the natural lifespan of its story, as it plows forward with nothing new to say, tinkling cymbals and sounding brass."
 In a more positive review from Jen Chaney of Vulture, she wrote, "Thankfully, season four finally regains some momentum and forward motion.
 Based on the eight out of ten total episodes made available to critics, this is the best The Handmaid's Tale has been since its first season."

 Season 5

-On Rotten Tomatoes, the fifth season earned positive reviews from 81% of 27 critics, with an average rating of 7.55/10.
-The site's critical consensus reads, "The Handmaid's Tale has lost its urgency after spreading its once-arresting premise thin in a season focused on vengeance's consequences, but the women of Gilead are still played with compelling exactitude."
-On Metacritic, it received an average score of 63 out of 100, based on 7 reviews, indicating "generally positive reviews".
+On Rotten Tomatoes, the fifth season earned positive reviews from 80% of 31 critics, with an average rating of 7.55/10.
+The site's critical consensus reads: "The Handmaid's Tale has lost its urgency after spreading its once-arresting premise thin in a season focused on vengeance's consequences, but the women of Gilead are still played with compelling exactitude."
+On Metacritic, it received an average score of 63 out of 100, based on 7 reviews, indicating "generally favorable reviews".

 Critics were given the first eight episodes of the season to review.
 Writing for IGN, Tara Bennett gave it a "good" score of 7 out of 10 and wrote in her verdict: "The Handmaid's Tale remains the canary in the coalmine of TV shows [...].
 Elisabeth Moss continues to give a livewire performance as former handmaid/now Canadian refugee June Osborne. [...]
 But overall, the series continues to suffer with very measured storylines that can't seem to recapture the kinetic energy of the first two seasons."
 Abby Cavenaugh of Collider graded it with a "B-" and said, "Season 5 is full of scarce highs and really low lows, lots of heavy-hitting drama, and emotional scenes.
 Some of the biggest events of this season lead to some pretty uncomfortable viewing, but viewers who stick with it will be rewarded with some huge moments that will have repercussions for the final season."